jonobr1/two.js/wiki/documentation/effects/image-sequence/README.md

-default frame rate that {@link Two.ImageSequence#frameRate} is set to when instantiated.
+default frame rate that [Two.ImageSequence.frameRate](/documentation/imagesequence#two-imagesequence-framerate) is set to when instantiated.